2ndQuadrant/pg_stat_plans/README.rst

 diagnosing issues while using pg_stat_plans_explain().
 This is not available when pg_stat_plans is installed on PostgreSQL 9.0.

-query_valid is false if and only if an execution of the pg_stat_plans_explain function previously found that explaining the original query text did not produce the expected query plan for the entry.
-During the next execution of the plan (at some indefinite point in the future), the query column's contents will be replaced by new query text, and will be re-validated.
+query_explainable will be false if an execution of the pg_stat_plans_explain function previously found that explaining the original query text did not produce the expected query plan for the entry.
+During the next execution of the plan (at some indefinite point in the future), the query column's contents will be replaced by new query text, and will be re-validated - if that was the only reason for the query text to not be explainable, the entry will become explainable again.
+The query text of the entry may also not be explainable due to some inherent problem, as with prepared queries.

 blk_read_time and blk_write_time are only available on PostgreSQL versions 9.2+, where the required core infrastructure became available.
 Even on these versions,